Princess Alice, Countess of Athlone

 Princess Alice, Countess of Athlone (Alice Mary Victoria Augusta Pauline; 25 February 1883 – 3 January 1981), was a member of the British royal family.
 She was the longest-lived princess of the blood royal, and one of the longest-lived British royals.
-Princess Alice was the last surviving grandchild of Queen Victoria, the sister-in-law of Queen Mary, and the cousin of Mary's husband, King George V.
+Princess Alice was the last surviving grandchild of Queen Victoria, the sister-in-law of Queen Mary, and the first cousin of Queen Mary's husband, King George V, and was the sister of Charles Edward the last Duke of Saxe-Coburg and Gotha.
+The Princess served as Viceregal Consort of both the Union of South Africa and of Canada.

 Early life

-Princess Alice was born on 25 February 1883 at Windsor Castle, the only daughter of Prince Leopold, Duke of Albany (the youngest of the four sons of Queen Victoria and Albert, Prince Consort) and his wife Princess Helen of Waldeck and Pyrmont.
+Alice was born on 25 February 1883 at Windsor Castle, the only daughter of Prince Leopold, Duke of Albany (the youngest of the four sons of Queen Victoria and Albert, Prince Consort) and his wife Princess Helen of Waldeck and Pyrmont.
 Her younger brother and only sibling, Prince Charles Edward (later Duke of Saxe-Coburg and Gotha), was born on 19 July 1884.

-She was baptised in the Private Chapel of Windsor Castle on 26 March 1883, and named Alice after her late paternal aunt Princess Alice, Grand Duchess of Hesse.
+She was baptised in the Private Chapel at Windsor Castle on 26 March, and named Alice after her late paternal aunt Princess Alice, Grand Duchess of Hesse.
 Her godparents were: Queen Victoria (her paternal grandmother); the German Empress, for whom Alice's paternal aunt Princess Beatrice stood proxy; the King of the Netherlands (her maternal uncle), for whom the Dutch Ambassador Count Charles van Bylandt stood proxy; the Grand Duke of Hesse and by Rhine (her paternal uncle), represented by his brother-in-law Alfred, Duke of Edinburgh; the Princess of Waldeck and Pyrmont (her maternal grandmother); the Prince of Wales (her paternal uncle); the Princess Royal (the German Crown Princess – her paternal aunt) represented by her sister-in-law the Princess of Wales; Prince Wilhelm of Württemberg (her maternal uncle), represented by his cousin the Duke of Teck; the Hereditary Princess of Bentheim and Steinfurt (her maternal aunt), for whom her paternal aunt Princess Christian stood proxy; and the Duchess of Cambridge (her grandmother's aunt), represented by her daughter the Duchess of Teck.
 She was confirmed at the Royal Memorial Church of St George, Cannes, in 1898 with Queen Victoria present.

-When she was four years old, a burglar broke into Clarence House through Princess Alice's bedroom window on the first floor, having used a ladder from a nearby farmhouse.
-He was followed by two accomplices, but a scream from Princess Alice's nanny alerted everyone and made them flee.
+When she was four years old, a burglar broke into Clarence House through Alice's bedroom window on the first floor, having used a ladder from a nearby farmhouse.
+He was followed by two accomplices, but a scream from Alice's nanny alerted everyone and made them flee.
 Princess Alice's mother tried to calm her by telling her it had been Father Christmas.

-Princess Alice was one of the carriers of the gene for haemophilia which originated with Queen Victoria.
-Princess Alice inherited the gene from her father, who died from the disease when she was one year old.
+Alice was one of the carriers of the gene for haemophilia which originated with Queen Victoria.
+Alice inherited the gene from her father, who died from the disease when she was one year old.